Herbal teas health benefits

 It’s a good digestion aid-helps relieve sickness, nausea and gastric distress.

 Chamomile helps with PMS symptoms and pain relief.

 Eliminates dandruff and great for dry skin and hair when used as a rinse.
 You can even use it to lighten your hair as a natural hair dye.

-Because of Camomiles anti-flamatory and anti-bacterial qualities, it helps ward off colds, infections, sore throats and bugs that can make you sick.
+Because of Chamomiles anti-inflammatory and anti-bacterial qualities, it helps ward off colds, infections, sore throats and bugs that can make you sick.
 What a fab beneficial herb.

 I take it with a tsp of honey for taste as it tastes a lot nicer than without.
-Not going to lie, the first time I tried camomile tea…yuck!
-I wasn’t keen and didn’t even like the smell much but I tried it again with honey..loved it.
+Not going to lie, the first time I tried chamomile tea…yuck!
+I wasn’t keen and didn’t even like the smell much but I tried it again with honey, loved it.
 So glad I did try it again because it’s a god send sometimes, It really does help to calm my nerves and anxiety.